UNB News

 At a young age, going to space became her life’s mission.
 Today, in the final year of her undergraduate degree, she is well on her way to achieving that mission.
 Yet her path has not been linear, nor has it been easy.

-In May 2024, Luitel took part in a zero-gravity parabolic flight through the Aurelia Institute and the Massachusetts Institute of Technology (MIT).
+In May 2024, Luitel took part in a zero-gravity parabolic flight through the Aurelia Institute.
 The project began in February, but Luitel said it was the culmination of years of indirect preparation.

 Luitel’s project was unique because she approached it with an artistic, interdisciplinary mindset.